cloudfoundry-attic/lattice-release/docs/index.html.md

 The Router and Loggregator components of Lattice have been in production with Cloud Foundry for over a year and we consider them production-ready.

+The deployment strategy employed by Lattice emphasizes convenience and simplicity.
+When deployed with Terraform none of the Lattice VMs are monitored - should a VM fail it will not be recreated.
+Moreover, Lattice minimizes overhead by running single instances of several components.
+These constitute single-points of failure and should not be relied upon in a production setting.
+If you'd like to set up a productionized deployment of Lattice we recommend deploying CF + Diego with BOSH.
+Instructions for this are available on the [Diego-Release GitHub repository](https://github.com/cloudfoundry-incubator/diego-release).

 ## What Operating Systems are supported?

 Lattice currently is developed and tested using Ubuntu Trusty 14.04 LTS.